GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Both image and header information are passed via a ``struct GMT_IMAGE``, which is a container that holds both items.
 Thus, the arguments to GMT API functions that handle GMT images expect this type of variable.
-Unlike the other objects, writting images has only partial support via ``GMT_grdimage`` [4]_.
+Unlike the other objects, writing images has only partial support via ``GMT_grdimage`` [4]_.

 .. _struct-image: